Top Tips for the Perfect Roast

-As Easter approaches we’re thinking of all things roasts in preparation for our Easter family feast!
+As Spring approaches we’re thinking of all things roasts in preparation for all of the celebrations we enjoy in Spring, from Mother’s Day to Easter.
 In the spirit of a mini roast revival, we’ve gone back to basics and pulled together our top tips and simple recipes to enable you to create the perfect roast meal – including some ideas to elevate your creations if you’re feeling more adventurous and a vegetarian option that’s not a nut roast.
 Whether you’re a seasoned pro, just in need of a little guidance to try something new or even a complete beginner, there’s something for you here.
 We hope to inspire you to enjoy roasts beyond Easter time and spend more time relaxing around the table with your friends and family.

 Fun fact: did you know that the majority of fresh meat available at Booths is British?
 A lot of our vegetables are too, we always try and source locally or British where we can.

 - Preparation is the key!
 Prep vegetables in advance, work out your cooking and roasting times.
 If you are serving a hot roast, why not prepare a simple cold starter and dessert in advance to take the pressure away and reduce how much oven space you need?
 Our coconut meringue wreath is an easy but impressive make-ahead dessert.

 - Change the way you serve roasts; use fresh flavours and accompany with salad, new potatoes and cold sides for a modern twist.
 Present on platters and dine al fresco for a relaxed feel – try our salsa verde dressing recipe in place of gravy, it’s super easy.